Paralegal Course Descriptions

 - Describe the local, state, and federal regulations and rules governing contractors and subcontractors, including initial company formation, building permits and codes, and the formation of construction contracts.

-- Identify the key participants and the roles they play in the construction industry, including financial institutions, surveyors, quantity surveyors, architects, builders, engineers, construction workers, and planners.
+- Identify the key participants and their roles in the construction industry, including financial institutions, surveyors, quantity surveyors, architects, builders, engineers, construction workers, and planners.

-- Demonstrate and understanding of the laws governing competitive bidding in Washington State, includingexceptions.
+- Demonstrate an understanding of the laws governing competitive bidding in Washington State, including exceptions.

 - Analyze common construction disputes, including matters related to construction liens, claims procedure, litigation, alternative dispute resolution, and available remedies.